describo/describo.github.io/src/docs/guide/transcribing-content.md

 Navigate to the transcription tab and you will see a 3 pane layout.
 In the first pane is the file browser showing only images in your folder.
 As this section works with image files, only those files will be shown in the file browser.
-Supported file types are files with the extension 'tif', 'tiff', 'jpg', 'jpeg', 'png'.
+Supported file types are files with the extension 'jpg', 'jpeg', 'png'.

 <ImageComponent src="/images/guide-transcribing-content/transcribe2.webp"></ImageComponent>